Vincent

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Vincent's median income among taxpayers was $52,867 in financial year 2023.
-The average income stood at $62,144 during the same period.
-This compares to figures for Rest of Qld which were $53,146 and $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $58,106 (median) and $68,302 (average) as of September 2025.
-According to Census 2021 income data, household, family and personal incomes in Vincent rank modestly, between the 29th and 33rd percentiles.
-The earnings profile shows that the $1,500 - 2,999 bracket dominates with 36.9% of residents (839 people), aligning with the metropolitan region where this cohort likewise represents 31.7%.
-Housing affordability pressures are severe in Vincent, with only 83.4% of income remaining, ranking at the 28th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Vincent is below the national average.
+The median income is $52,867 and the average income stands at $62,144.
+In contrast, Rest of Qld has a median income of $53,146 and an average income of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Vincent would be approximately $58,106 (median) and $68,302 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Vincent rank modestly, between the 29th and 33rd percentiles.
+Distribution data shows that the predominant income cohort spans 36.9% of locals (839 people) in the $1,500 - 2,999 category, similar to the surrounding region where this cohort represents 31.7%.
+Housing affordability pressures are severe in Vincent, with only 83.4% of income remaining after housing costs, ranking at the 28th percentile.

 Frequently Asked Questions - Income